hkpeaks/peaks-consolidation/README.md

 Note: Use of "." to indicate it is member of your defined function is optional.
 First line is "UserDefineFunctionName = Extraction to Load".
-You can define query function from second line and after.
+You can define query/ data transformation function from second line and after.

+#### UserDefineFunctionName = from Extraction to Load
+Or
+#### UserDefineFunctionName = from Extraction, Extraction, Extraction to Load
+or
-#### UserDefineFunctionName = Extraction to Load
+#### UserDefineFunctionName = from Extraction to Load, Load, Load

-.Transformation
+.Query/Transformation
+.Query/Transformation
+.Query/Transformation
+.Query/Transformation

 #### UserDefineFunctionName = SourceFile/Table to ResultFile/Table